voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

 Activate Member Pending Points

 >🚧 Beta endpoint The endpoint is behind a feature flag as it is still in development.
 Contact [Voucherify support](https://www.voucherify.io/contact-support) to unlock the feature for your organization.
 All current parameters and fields are listed and described.
 Activate manually the pending points and add them to the loyalty card.
 The pending points are determined by the pending point ID.
 Once activated, the pending point entry with that ID is not listed by the endpoints: List member (with campaign ID, without campaign ID), List campaign pending points.
-This **POST** method does not require a request body.
+This **POST** method does not require a request body. 👍 Configuring pending points Pending points are configured as part of an earning rule with POST Create earning rule or PUT Update earning rule.

 ### Example